chandrabhan357/AirBnb-Experience-Clone/Readme.md

 //AirBnb Clone

-Now that we have covered the basic syntax and concepts of building a static page in React we are now going to learn about the next phase which is learning how to use data to crete our web pages.
+Now that we have covered the basic syntax and concepts of building a static page in React we are now going to learn about the next phase which is learning how to use data to create our web pages.

 //Data-driven React
 what we will learn: